-- 10.2.1 Only builders and judges are permitted within the site boundary during timed construction.
-Other team members and associates of the team, coaches, faculty, advisers, and spectators shall remain in designated areas at a distance from the construction site that assures they are not at risk and cannot interfere with the competition. - 10.2.2 There shall be no more than six builders. - 10.2.3 Welding machines and tools requiring external power connections shall not be used during timed construction.
+10.2.1 Only builders and judges are permitted within the site boundary during timed construction.
+Other team members, associates of the team, coaches, faculty, advisers, and spectators shall remain in designated areas at a distance from the construction site that assures they are not at risk and cannot interfere with the competition.

+10.2.2 There shall be no more than six builders with no more than two of the builders being barges.
+10.2.3 Welding machines and tools requiring external power connections shall not be used during timed construction.
 Tools powered by batteries or other internal energy supplies are acceptable.

-- 10.2.4 A tool shall fit within a right rectangular prism (i.e., box) of dimensions 3'-6" x 6" x 4".
-During timed construction, multiple tools may be combined to form an assembled tool that does not need to meet the requirements of Sub-Section 10.2.4. - 10.2.5 Containers of lubricant shall not be in the construction site at any time.
+10.2.4 A tool shall fit within a right rectangular prism (i.e., box) of dimensions 3'-6" x 6" x 4".
+During timed construction, multiple tools may be combined to form an assembled tool that does not need to meet the requirements of Sub-Section 10.2.4.

+10.2.5 Containers of lubricant shall not be in the construction site at any time.